This article was updated on July 18, 2018.

 1. Reduce Dependency on Email and Spreadsheets

-According to a new report from ServiceNow, "70 percent of managers say manual processes leave them less time for strategic initiatives," and "more than one‑third of managers say they use mostly manual processes in the workplace."
+According to ServiceNow, "Almost 70 percent of managers say manual processes leave them less time for strategic initiatives," and "more than one‑third of managers say they use mostly manual processes in the workplace."
 Automation tools such as mobile applications, customized portals and project management tools eliminate the time spent checking and responding to emails and updating spreadsheets to reflect work progress.
 With automated tools, managers and their teams can post progress or project information on an integrated mobile app, and all team members are kept in the loop and freed up to complete other tasks.

 2. Reduce Mistakes and Injuries

 The possibility of human errors, which take more time to correct, is virtually eliminated when tasks are automated.
 In addition, repetitive tasks such as lifting, loading and typing can lead to overuse injuries, which in turn results in missed workdays and decreased productivity.
 Leaving those tasks to machines reduces the chance of injuries and allows workers to keep working on more strategic tasks.

 3. Free Employees' Time for High-Level Skills